cloudflare/cloudflare-docs/products/distributed-web/src/content/ipfs-gateway/automated-deployment.md

   a third-party pinning providers, and automatically update Cloudflare-managed DNS records.
 - [dnslink-cloudflare](https://github.com/ipfs-shipyard/dnslink-cloudflare) is a
-  script to programatically update DNSLink records.
+  script to programmatically update DNSLink records.
 This can be run with the `-Q` flag of `ipfs add` that only outputs the top-level hash.